z-gong/mstk/docs/simsys.rst

 Simulation system
 =================

-Simsys (simulation system) is a combination of topology, force field, atomic positions and unit cell.
+Simsys (simulation system) is a combination of topology and force field.
 It defines a system that is ready for simulation.

 After a simsys is constructed, it can be exported to different simulation engines for calculation.